Astral-Lab/D2SymbolTracker/README.md

 > and if you raid a lot, that's a lot bytes being eaten up.
 This is why I built Symbol Tracker.
 It provides convience.
 It gives all Destiny players an incredibly easy  > way to unlock the secret chest.

 ### You said you released Symbol Tracker back in September, why did I not hear about it then?
 > Great question!
 And yes, I did release it back in September.
-On the initial September release, Symbol Tracker only had support for the King's Fall raid, so the website
+On the initial September release, Symbol Tracker only had support for the King's Fall raid and looked
-> looked much different then, if you are interested in having a look here's a link to how it looked: <insert old link here>.
-Also, I had only been learning WebDevelopment > for about a month when I released it, so as you can imagine the UI did not look great.
+> considerably different.
+If you are interested in having a look here's a link: <insert link here>.
+> I would also like to add I never origianlly planned for Symbol Tracker to be available to the public, as it was just meant to be a project for me to apply what I
+> had learned, the turning point came a few weeks after I had finished the first iteration of Symbol Tracker, as I felt I could significantly improve the quality of
+> the site, in terms of the UI and how I structured the code.
+Fast forward till now, I can say I am happy with what I have been able to
+> achieve in this short amount of time.

 ### On Symbol Tracker there's a section called '[REDACTED]', what is this?
 > Considering the past two raids (Vow of The Disciple and King's Fall) have both contained an almost identical way of obtaing a secret Deep Sight chest.